WinTush/WinTush/README.md

 Welcome to my GitHub account!

 As a software developer, I am constantly learning and growing my skills.
-This Github account is a place where I share my personal projects and contributions to the open-source community.
+This Github account is where I share my projects and contributions to the open-source community.

 Projects
 ----------